moonline/UW.Olivos-Roche/Paper.rst

        * Cheaper than taxi
      - * More expensive than Uber

-Uber and Cabify are highly available and used.
+Transportation Network Companies (TNCs) like Uber and Cabify are highly available and used.
 Cabify counts with professional drivers and has agreements with companies for corporal rides of employees.

-Late in the evening, when transit frequencies drop, people prefer to return by taxi or Uber and in the night, they are the only available travel mode.
+Late in the evening, when transit frequencies drop, people tend to return by taxi or Uber and in the night, they are the only available travel mode.

-There are districts in Buenos Aires, which are not served by Taxis or Uber, for example the Slums.
+There are districts in Buenos Aires, which are not served by Taxis or TNCs, for example the Slums.

 .. raw:: pdf